 How do I choose between these platforms?

 Start with your primary use case.
-For general AI workflows with visual building and API access, Wireflow covers the broadest range.
+For general AI workflows with visual building and full REST API access, Wireflow covers the broadest range with support for asset pipelines across image, video, and audio.
 For LLM-specific agents, LangGraph or Flowise are more focused.
 For image pipelines, ComfyUI is unmatched.
 For enterprise data pipelines that include AI steps, Airflow integrates with existing infrastructure.